spinnaker/governance/rfc/ecs_e2e_tests.md

     * Mitigation: Hopefully rare, but can be clearly identified by API responses/error msgs
 * Lack of ECS expertise on build cops team to triage
     * Mitigation: GitHub team for “ecs-triage” and/or “ecs-triage” team in slack to engage for problems.
-      Also: copious documentation contriubted with test code.
+      Also: copious documentation contributed with test code.

 ## Future Possibilities